 - Place half of the whipped cream in a large piping bag fitted with a large open round tip, or simply cut off the end of the piping bag.
 Pipe a layer of frosting and spread evenly.
 Then spread half of the lemon curd over mascarpone filling.

-- Add the second layer of cake and repeat the above steps using all of the remaining strawberry sauce.
+- Add the second layer of cake and repeat the above steps using all of the remaining lemon curd.
 Next, add the final layer of cake on top.

 - Use your piping bag to fill in any gaps between your layers and to create a crumb coat.
 Using an offset spatula or icing smoother, wipe away the excess frosting, leaving you just enough to coat the outside of the cake.
 Do not mix your crumb coating frosting back into your icing if it has cake debris in it.